Simple Living With Nature

 Herbal tea blend being steeped in a pot on the stove

-Drink 1-3 times per day when you feel the very beginnings of a sickness coming on, or even if you feel like you may be in an immune compromised situation, such a a long plane ride.
+Drink 1-3 times per day when you first start to feel symptoms of a virus.
+Or if you’ll be someplace where you will be exposed to viruses, such as on a long plane ride.
 Continue taking for up to 2 weeks if needed.

-The best part about this immune boosting herbal tea blend is that it actually tastes good!
+The best part about this immune-supporting herbal tea blend is that it actually tastes good!

 The combination of the elderberries, rose hips, and ginger give it a nice berry flavor with a sweet and spicy kick from the ginger.
 It’s a treat to drink when the winter sickies come on!

-This immune boosting tea also makes a great gift!
+This tea also makes a great gift!
 Put this beautiful tea blend in a mason jar with some ribbon or twine wrapped around it and a tag with instructions for use.

 a jar of dried immune boosting tea blend with a mug, rose hips, and ginger

-Kick your cold to the curb with these other herbal remedies!
+Kick your cold to the curb with these other herbal recipes!

 • Pine Needle Cough Syrup